 Segaller has been a journalist, producer, director, writer and author whose work has been broadcast and published on both sides of the Atlantic and all over the world.
-In the U.K., he worked for London Weekend TV and Granada TV in current affairs before spending six years as an independent producer making documentaries for Channel 4.
-In the U.S., he worked at WGBH (for the BBC) and for five years produced and executive-produced documentaries and series for Oregon Public Broadcasting.
-These programs aired on PBS, CNN, Discovery, TLC, Channel 4, and many other international networks.
+In the U.K., he worked for London Weekend TV and Granada TV in current affairs, then spent six years as an independent producer making documentaries for Channel 4.
+In the U.S., he worked at WGBH and supervised national production for Oregon Public Broadcasting – producing for PBS, CNN, Discovery, TLC, Channel 4, and other networks.

-Segaller has supervised the weekly newsmagazine Religion & Ethics Newsweekly; documentary series such as The War of the World; Extreme Oil; Red Gold: The Epic Story of Blood; Local News; and the Fred Friendly Seminars; and individual documentaries such as the award-winning Srebrenica – A Cry From The Grave; Kofi Annan: Center of the Storm; Maggie: Prime Minister Thatcher; Allies at War; The Blair Decade; City At War: London Calling and Legacy of War, both with Walter Cronkite; the films of Frederick Wiseman; and films by Roger Weisberg including the Academy Award-nominated Sound and Fury.
+From 1999-2008 Segaller was Director, News & Public Affairs Programming for Thirteen/WNET.
+He created That Money Show in 2000-01; the international documentary series Wide Angle in 2002, and Exposé – America’s Investigative Reports in 2006.
+After 9/11, he and Bill Moyers jointly produced the specials that led to the creation of NOW with Bill Moyers.
+He also supervised documentaries and series such as The War of the World; Extreme Oil; Red Gold: The Epic Story of Blood; Local News; the Fred Friendly Seminars; Srebrenica – A Cry From The Grave; Kofi Annan: Center of the Storm; Maggie: Prime Minister Thatcher; Allies at War; The Blair Decade; City At War: London Calling and Legacy of War, both with Walter Cronkite; and the films of Frederick Wiseman, and Roger Weisberg.